 8 (a) What is religious freedom?
 Question Number Correct Answer Partially Correct Answer Reject Mark 8 (a) AO1 The right to practise your religion and change your religion Being able to practise your religion Being able to change/choose your religion Worshipping freely Doing/thinking what you want within your religion Any alternative wording of the above points is acceptable.
-Religious equality Answers which define a different key word (0) 2 Any alternative wording of the above points is acceptable.
+(1) Religious equality Answers which define a different key word (0) 2 Any alternative wording of the above points is acceptable.
 (2)

 8 (b) Do you think living in a multi-faith society causes problems for religious people?

 Give two reasons for your point of view.

+Question Answer Mark

+Number

-Question Answer Mark Number 4 8 (b) Indicative content AO2 Answers which think that living in a multi-faith society causes problems for religious people are likely to use such reasons as: Interfaith marriages can cause problems within Christian families Other religious people may challenge Christian beliefs Other religious people may try to convert Christians from their faith Answers which do not think that living in multi-faith society causes problems for religious people are likely to use such reasons as: People can learn about other faiths A multi-faith society provides opportunities for conversion A multi-faith society allows religious freedom Other approaches are possible and must be marked according to the levels.
+8 (b) AO2 Indicative content Answers which think that living in a multi-faith society causes problems for religious people are likely to use such reasons as: Interfaith marriages can cause problems within religious families People might feel confused by all the different faiths People might try and convert you to their religion 4

+Answers which do not think that living in multi-faith society causes problems for religious people are likely to use such reasons as: • People can learn about other faiths • A multi-faith society provides opportunities for conversion • A multi-faith society allows religious freedom

+Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.

-Award marks as follows: For a personal response with: one brief reason (eg Other religious people may try to convert Christians from their faith) two brief reasons or one developed reason (eg Other religious people may try to convert Christians from their faith which could cause conflict) 2 marks For a personal response with: • two reasons with one developed 3 marks For a personal response with: • two developed reasons 4 marks
+Award marks as follows:

+For a personal response with: • one brief reason (eg People might try and convert you to their religion)

+To a personal response with: • two brief reasons

+or one developed reason (eg People might try and convert you to their religion which could cause conflict)

+2 marks

+For a personal response with:

+two reasons with one developed 3 marks

+For a personal response with:

+two developed reasons 4 marks

+1 - two developed reasons 4 marks